IISM-Ethereum/Guide/README.md

     --genesis "/Users/USER/privateEthereum/CustomGenesis.json" console

 #####2.2 Detailed information about the command above
 * **--rpc** : Enables remote procedure calls (so that our website can interact with the node).
+The default APIs enabled are: "eth,net,web3".

+* **--rpcapi**: Specify APIs to be enabled via HTTP-RPC, i.e. "eth,net,web3,admin,miner". **Note:** It's considered highly insecure to enable "personal" over RPC, since any user connecting to your node could brute-force the accounts in order to steal ether.

 * **--rpcport** : Port that is used by the Web-Browser to interact with the local node.

 * **--rpccorsdomain** : We need to allow cross site origin requests, so that our Web-browser can access the local node while being connected with our Web-Server.
 By default Web-Browsers do not allow scripts being retrieved from one origin (our webserver) to access data from another origin (our node).
+There's the possiblity to use a wildcard operator to allow all cross-origin connections (*), which is less secure but more convenient.
 * **--datadir** : An arbitrary path in the user directory where the blockchain should be synchronized to.

 * **--genesis** : json.file that defines the very first block in our private blockchain that everybody has to agree on.